-The Traffic Board of Review convenes to adjudicate requests for review of traffic citation appeals.
+The Traffic Board of Review convenes to adjudicate requests for the review of traffic citation appeals.

-The Board is composed of three members - an administrator, a faculty member and a student.
+The Board is composed of three members - an administrator, a faculty member, and a student.

 The administrative officer shall be appointed by a member of the cabinet as designated by the college President.
 The faculty member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security and the Faculty Senate President.
-The student member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security, the Dean of Students and the Student Body President.
+The student member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security and the Faculty Senate President.
+The student member shall be appointed by a member of the cabinet as designated by the college President, after consultation with the Director of Safety & Security, the Dean of Students, and the Student Body President.
 The Chair is elected annually by the members of the Board.

-A written request must be filed with the Office of the Director of Campus Safety and Security within ten (10) days of the date the appeal was rejected, or notice of Permanent Removal Status is in effect.
+A written request must be filed with the Department of the Director of Campus Safety and Security within ten (10) days of the date the appeal was rejected, or notice of Permanent Removal Status is in effect.
 Said request must include the following information: